By Ben Mozart:

 Can the magnet become discharged?

 “Yes, if you hold a magneto against a buffing wheel it will discharge the magnet.
 Also, if a racecar chassis is welded without removing the magneto it will discharge the magnet.
 Disabling the kill switch isn’t enough.

-“To check the health of the magneto we establish whether or not the magnet has a good charge or not.
-If the magnet needs a charge the amperage will be down.
-Magnets are charged by introducing a really big coil that delivers hundreds of amps, which creates a magnetic field that recharges the magnet.”
+“To check the health of the magneto, we establish whether or not the magnet is well charged.
+If the magnet needs a charge the amperage will be deficient.
+Magnets are charged by introducing a large coil that delivers hundreds of amps, which creates a magnetic field that recharges the magnet.”